 Stewards Targeting Ocean Problems (S.T.O.P): Zero Waste and Awareness Campaign on the Kenai Peninsula and Anchorage, Alaska

-The Center for Alaskan Coastal Studies has teamed up with the NOAA Marine Debris Program to build awareness of marine debris through field experiences and zero waste campaigns at local schools and businesses on the Kenai Peninsula and in Anchorage, Alaska.
+The Center for Alaskan Coastal Studies teamed up with the NOAA Marine Debris Program to build awareness of marine debris through field experiences and zero waste campaigns at local schools and businesses on the Kenai Peninsula and in Anchorage, Alaska.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant